 From a development standpoint, relational databases present a more structured view of the world.
 The relational structure fits well with modeling real-world business entities (e.g. customers, orders, catalog, items etc.) and the business relationships that exist between them.

-SQL statements themselves are often simple enough to be human-readable, and lower the barrier to entry for application developers. .
-Given its age, SQL has become a common language familiar to many developers.
+SQL statements themselves are often simple enough to be human-readable, and lower the barrier to entry for application developers.
+Given its age, SQL has become a common language familiar to many developers and database administrators.

-That said, one of the more prominent benefits relational databases provide is “ACID” guarantees, a major value for business-critical operations.
+, a major value for business-critical operations.
 ‘ACID’ stands for Atomicity, Consistency, Isolation, and Durability, all of which refer to important properties of a transaction, a term used to describe a unit of database work.
-Relational databases thrived on workloads that require ACID, just as some non-relational systems do today.
-Let’s explain these one at a time.
+Let’s explain these properties one at a time.

 Atomicity is that property of a transaction which ensures that it’s “all or nothing”.
 That is, the transaction either succeeds as a complete unit of work, performing its various CRUD (and other) operations, and is logged as a single commit to the relational database, or fails similarly.
 In case of failure, atomicity requires that any parts of the transaction already executed are rolled back completely, leaving the relational database exactly as it was before the transaction began.

 It’s easy to see why this is important.
 Consider a user placing an order for an item at an e-commerce store.
-Buying a complex item might mean that while the user orders a “single” thing, this results in three different items being pulled from internal inventory.
+Buying an item might mean that while the user orders a “single” thing, this results in three different items being pulled from internal inventory.
 The first two might not be a problem, but if the third is out of stock the entire transaction must fail and be rolled back.
-The relational model supports this type of common business logic.
+Atomicity supports this type of common business logic.

 Consistency goes hand in hand with atomicity, insofar as it requires the data to always be in a consistent internal state when a transaction starts and when it ends.
 All of the changes to the underlying data for the tables and other structures must be complete and correct, so that each successful transaction “moves” the database data from one well-defined valid state to another with nothing left hanging or yet to be done.

-This might sound much like atomicity, but it’s subtly different as demonstrated by many non-relational systems that instead feature partial or eventual consistency.
-Such systems often reply to commands faster because the actual details of data storage might not be complete when they respond with a success code.
-This can be a great benefit when creating high-performance web sites that scale to serve large numbers of users simultaneously.
+This might sound much like atomicity, but it’s subtly different as demonstrated by many NoSQL systems that instead feature partial or eventual consistency.
+Such systems often reply to commands faster because the actual details of data storage might not be complete when they respond to the calling client.
+This can be a great benefit when creating high-performance websites that scale to serve large numbers of users simultaneously.
 The key here is some NoSQL databases enable you to trade consistency for speed on a per call basis when you need to.
 Relational databases do not have such a capability.

-Now we come to isolation and durability, which are perhaps simpler to understand.
-When many different users are interacting with the same relational database at the same time, each attempting various transactions against potentially the same set of tables, it’s important that each user see only his view of the data.
+Now we come to isolation and durability.
+When many different users are interacting with the same relational database at the same time, each attempting various transactions against potentially the same set of tables, it’s important that each user sees only their view of the data.
 Reading data from a table to which a different user is simultaneously trying to write must show the existing data and not the changes to avoid things “leaking” out of a transaction that may yet fail.
-Isolation ensures that the “view” across the entire system remains consistent and unchanged by other operations while a given transaction is in process, as if it were running all by itself.
-For a deeper dive into isolation levels, and their implications, check out this series of blogs by renowned database expert, Dr. Daniel Abadi.
+Isolation ensures that the “view” across the entire system remains consistent and unchanged by other operations while a given transaction is in process, as if it were running in isolation.

 Relational Database Examples